NDIS participants in residential aged care

 There are significant differences between the behaviour support requirements in aged care and those in the NDIS.

-- by 1 January 2021, have to notify the NDIS Commission regarding the use of a regulated restrictive practice for an NDIS participant (this does not replace the requirement of providers to report the use of an unauthorised restrictive practice as a reportable incident).
+- by 1 January 2021, notify the NDIS Commission regarding the use of a regulated restrictive practice for an NDIS participant (this does not replace the requirement of providers to report the use of an unauthorised restrictive practice as a reportable incident).

 - where no positive behaviour support plan exists for the NDIS participant: